canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ```
 ---
 id: tutorial-guidelines
 summary: A summary tutorial description.
-Remember the content of it (as the title) is searchable.
+Remember the content of it (and the title) is searchable.
 It should be around 26 words.
 categories: snapcraft
 tags: tutorial,guidelines,snap
 difficulty: 2